1. Stopped By The Police On The Street, Now What?

 You may get help from Legal Aid South Africa https://legal-aid.co.za/

 There is also an anti-racism app called Zimele Racism Reporting App ("Zirra") endorsed by the SA Human Rights Commission, where you may report any racism situation.
-The app is free and can be downloaded on various platforms.
+The app is free and can be downloaded on various platforms.13.
+How can I respond to circumstances involving discrimination?

 REMEDIES:

 Stay calm.
 You may express that you understand your rights and ask the officer to respect your rights.
-Get the name of the officer and the organisation.
+Get the name of the officer and the organization.
 Try to remember as many details of the interaction and surrounding situations.
-Get professional help as soon as possible.
-Lodge a complaint or a legal claim as soon as possible
+Get professional help from a lawyer or legal aid organization as soon as possible.
+Lodge a complaint or a legal claim as soon as possible14.
+What can you do if the police perform an improper search?
+Or I was improperly detained?

 REMEDIES: